(reference_desing documentation here)

 /* Associate the task to be triggered with the jtag uart interrupt */

-gu_trigger_register_task(ptcb, (int) JTAG_UART_0_IRQ);
+gu_TriggerRegisterTask(ptcb, (int) JTAG_UART_0_IRQ);

-gu_trigger_enable((int) JTAG_UART_0_IRQ);
+gu_TriggerEnable((int) JTAG_UART_0_IRQ);

 return (0);